DioxusLabs/docsite/docs-src/0.6/src/guide/state.md

 }
 ```

-Any components that read the *song* signal will automatically re-render.
+Any components that read the song signal will automatically re-render when the value changes.

 ## Global Signals

-Occasionally you'll want a simple global value per-app.
+Occasionally you'll want a simple global value.
 This is where `GlobalSignal` helps.
 GlobalSignals are a combination of the Context system and Signals that require no additional structs or setup.

 Simply declare a GlobalSignal somewhere in your app: